 Is it just me or are telemarketers no longer calling us in the middle of dinner?
-That may have been a rhetorical question but today’s reality is the large role telephone calls once played is now being handled through touchpoints like email and SMS.
-Although Contact Center platforms are still built as primarily voice-centric platforms, channels such as SMS, email and chat are rapidly growing in usage.
-While it is critically important to provide customers with the option of multiple channels to contact your business, customers increasingly expect that same multichannel communication when businesses reach out to them.
-Customers are not only demanding multi-channel flexibility, they also want you to know which channel is most appropriate for each contact.
-So, with the widespread usage of SMS and the convenience of email, is there even a place for voice in outbound communication?
-We’re going to explore a few trends and data points around voice and proactive communication that might have you asking yourself, is outbound calling dead?
+That may have been a rhetorical question.
+In today’s reality, the role once played by a telephone is now being handled through touchpoints such as email and SMS.
+Though contact center platforms are still primarily built around voice, channels like web, social media, SMS, email, and chat are preferred owing to their agility and usability.
+Therefore, it is critically important for businesses to provide customers with multiple channels to contact them.
+At the same time, customers are increasingly expecting the same multi-channel communication during the outbound experience.
+But that’s not all, they are demanding multi-channel flexibility and want businesses to know which channel is the most appropriate for every interaction.

 Trends in voice

 The rise of mobile phones and the fall of landlines

 When it comes to voice and the telephone, the most prominent trend over the past decade has been the rise in mobile usage and the decline of its counterpart – the landline.
 What’s interesting is that mobiles are now universal across age and income brackets.
 Most of all it’s a convenience; to allow people to be contacted on the go, anywhere and anytime.
 However, this does not mean you bombard them with calls during any time of the day.

 Several online polls over the recent past have shown that over 50% do not answer calls from unknown numbers on their mobiles.
 This may be because we save our contacts and categorize them as friends, family, or others.
 Any unknown number is assumed to be a nuisance call or a wrong number.